This website allows the public to search and find relevant clinical trials. It is also for approved external groups to reconnect to the ANZCTR’s API.

 4. =1 PARP inhibitor, if appropriate, if documented germline BRCA1/2 mutation Note: Systemic local, loco-regional, or adjuvant treatment with chemotherapy and PARP inhibitors is not to be included in enumeration or previous treatment

-[For RLY-2608 + fulvestrant arm; Part 2, Group 2]: Received prior treatment with a PI3Ka inhibitor and discontinued the inhibitor due to intolerance and not disease progression, where intolerance is defined as treatment discontinuation due to treatment related AE (eg. hyperglycemia, rash, diarrhea, stomatitis) other than severe hypersensitivity reaction and/or life-threatening reactions, such as anaphylaxis and Stevens-Johnson syndrome.
+[For RLY-2608 + fulvestrant arm; Part 2, Group 2]: Received prior treatment with a PI3Ka or AKT inhibitor and discontinued the inhibitor due to intolerance and not disease progression, where intolerance is defined as treatment discontinuation due to treatment related AE (eg. hyperglycemia, rash, diarrhea, stomatitis) other than severe hypersensitivity reaction and/or life-threatening reactions, such as anaphylaxis and Stevens-Johnson syndrome.

 Key